voxel51/fiftyone/docs/source/faq/index.rst

     dataset = fo.load_dataset(...)

     if __name__ == "__main__":
-        # Ensures that the App is only launched once
+        # Ensures that the App processes are safely launched on Windows
         session = fo.launch_app(dataset)
         session.wait()